ErwSim/SimoninErwan_7_24102021/api/README.md

 You can start the development server by running `npm run start` It will compil to dist folder and start the server

+## Create first user

+The first user will automatically be created as admin.
+All subsequent users will be standard users.
+The first user can be created with given frontend or directly with API call and doesn't require any permission.

+Due to this behaviour, be aware that none else than you create the first user or he won't be administrator.